Ricki-C/DSC148_Project/README.md

 3. **Feature engineering** — requires `application_train_clean.csv` from step 1.
 4. **Modelling** — requires `application_train_features.csv` and `feature_manifest.json` from step 3.

-All intermediate files are written to the project root, where the next notebook expects to find them.
+All intermediate files should be stored in the directory containing the corresponding notebook.